dhis2/training-docs/content/tracker_use/tg_event_reports_and_linelist.md

    STOP - Perform Exercise 1

-2. Create a line list in event reports
+2. Review the line list functionality in Event Reports

 - Table Style : Line list, Output Type : Event
 - Program : Electronic Immunization Registry
-   - Stage : Vaccination
+- Stage : Immunization
 - Data
+  - Given Name,
+  - Family Name,
-     - Given Name, Family Name,Unique System Identifier, Sex
+  - Unique System Identifier,
+  - Sex
-     - Vaccine Name - BCG 0.05 mL
+  - EIR - BCG 0.05 mL
-     - Sex - Filter (Male)-
 - Period : This year
 - Org Unit : Country

   Demo how to download the table, save the table

   STOP - Perform Exercise 2

-3. In the Line List app, review the Line List interface with the table "Patient Line List - Temp Evalulation/Travel History" open
+3. In the Line List app, review the Line List interface with the table.
+You can open the existing line list "MAL CS - Temp Evalulation/Travel History"

-- Add a data element
-- Modify the org units
-- Modify the period

-Create a line list using **Malaria case notification program** in the Line List App
+- Input - Event

-Select Program : Malaria case notification , investigation and response Select Stage: Diagnosis and treatment
+- Program : Malaria case notification , investigation and response

-**Input** : Event  : Event
+- Stage: Diagnosis and treatment

-**Program Dimension**: For this we will select the following program dimensions
+- Program Dimension: For this we will select the following program dimensions
     - Given Name
     - Family Name
     - Date of Birth
-- Address
     - Local Case ID
     - Temperature
     - Recent travel within the country
-- Recent travel outside the country
+    - Travel outside the country
+- Period: Last 3 months

-Select OU: 01 Vientiane Capital
+- OU: 01 Vientiane Capital

-Date of Consultation: Last 3 months

     STOP - Perform Exercise 3

-4. Create a list type event report for a repeatable stage using the Electronic immunization registry program
+4. Create a list type event report for a repeatable stage using the Electronic Immunization Registry

-Open the table "EIR - HIV Summary (Event)"
-Clear your inputs by going to Favorites -> New.

-Create an event report with the following inputs:
 - Input : Event
 - Program : Electronic Immunization registry, Stage : Immunization
 - Program Dimension :
-  * EPI Number : EPI_12581
+  * Unique System Identifier (EPI) : EPI_12581
   * Given Name
   * Family name
   * Diagnosed with HIV and severe immunodeficiency
+- Registration Date : This Year
+- Org Unit : 0001 CH Mahosot

   Update the report using enrollment as the output type to compare and explain the differences in whats shown

   STOP - Perform Exercise 4

-5. Update the report with the most recent events and oldest events using the Input type as Enrollment
+5. Create a line list program using repeated event data linked together

-- Input : Enrollment
+- Input - Select Enrollment
-- Program : Electronic Immunization registry, Stage : Immunization
+- Program - Electronic Immunization registry
-- Program Dimension :
+- Program Dimensions
-  * EPI Number
-  * Given Name
-  * Family name
+  - Family name
-  * Diagnosed with HIV and severe immunodeficiency

-- Registration Date : This Year
-- Org Unit : 0001 CH Mahosot
+  - Given name

-For the DE "Diagnosed with HIV and severe immunodeficiency" add in the oldest 2 and 2 most recent events
+  - Data Element "Diagnosed with HIV and severe immunodeficiency," where you will be able to see conditions and Repeated event tabs.
+  - Filter - Select Yes HIV+,not on ART as your filter in the conditions tab.
+  - Repeated Events tab - select the values for the most recent and oldest events
+- Period : Date of Registration: Last 12 months
+- OU : user org unit

   STOP - Perform Exercise 5

+6. Create a line list program using Input : Enrollment

+- Input - Enrollement
+- Program: Case based Surveillance
+- Program dimensions
+  - Data elements.To evaluate data across the stages we will select the following data dimensions:
+  - Stage 1 : Diagnostic and clinical information
+    - Cough
+    - Fever
+    - Difficulty in breathing
+    - Temperature at admission

+   - Stage 2: Lab Request
+     - Date Specimen collected
+     - Date Specimen sent to laboratory
+     - Type of Specimen

+   - Stage 4: Final Classification
+     - Final classification

+- OU : Lao PDR, Facility - Level 3
+- Period : Date of notification: This Month and Last 3 Month

+  STOP - Perform Exercise 6

-6. Create a line list with legends
+7. Create a line list program using legends

-**Input**  Event
+- Input : Event

-**Program** Case-based Surveillance
+- Program : Case-based Surveillance

-**Stage** Diagnostic and Clinical Information
+- Stage : Diagnostic and Clinical Information
+- Program dimensions tab

-Select Attributes:
+  - Select the Attributes:

-   - System case ID
     - Given Name
+    - Family Name
     - Date of Birth
-   - Home Address
+    - CBS_Clinical Diagnosis

-Select Data Elements:
+  - Select Data Elements:
     - Temperature at Admission
-   - Travel days outside district before onset of Rash

-Date of notification : Last 3 month

-OU : 0001 CH Mahosot

-Select Options > Go to Legend
+- Options : Go to Legend

-   - Enable use a legend for table cell colors
-   - Legend style: Legend changes backgroung colour
-   - Legend type: Choose a single legend for the entire visualization
-   - Legend : Select pre-defined legend set "Fever"
+- Organization unit : 0201 DH Phongsali
+- Date of notification: Last 3 months

-STOP - Perform Exercise 6
+  STOP - Perform Exercise 7

-7. Review the recap slide
+8. Review the recap slide

-8. Have them perform the assignment
+9. Have them perform the assignment

 Once they have completed all of the ungraded exercises, they should then complete the graded assignment